TheSongOfEnderion/josee/Chapters/Chapter 3 - Problem with a Teritory (1).md

 "...
 I see."

 '...
-This Cetarax is causing too much headache,' Josee's eyes sharpened.
+This Cetarax is causing too much headache' Josee's eyes sharpened.

 Josee felt the caress of the strong wind from the sea.
 Standing on top of the stone seaport, she watched as strange birds flew through the sky.

 '...
-I will have to personally butcher that lobster myself,' Josee coldly remarked.
+I will have to personally butcher that lobster myself' Josee coldly remarked.

 A jar of alcohol finally arrived.
 The wise women each applied it to the slash wounds and bruises of the injured men, cleaning them in the process.